RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

 \subsubsection{Generalization experiments}

 In garment production, fabrics differ in color, material, and size.
-To test policy generalization, two additional experiments were conducted: (i) \textit{Type} — five fabrics of different materials cut to the baseline shape, and (ii) \textit{Scale} — the baseline fabric reduced to 80\% size.
-Each experiment comprised 20 trials, with results given in Rows 5--6 of Table~\ref{table:e1_result} and examples in Fig~\ref{fig:generalization}.
+To test policy generalization, two additional experiments were conducted: (i) \textit{Type} — five fabrics of different materials (cotton and polyester) cut to the baseline shape, with thickness ranging from 0.23--0.40~mm, areal density from 0.14--0.23~kg/m$^2$, and Young's Modulus from 12.43--21.81~MPa. (ii) \textit{Scale} — the baseline fabric reduced to 80\% size.
+Each experiment comprised 20 trials, with results given in Rows 5--6 of Table~\ref{table:e1_result} and examples in Fig.~\ref{fig:generalization}.

-The results show that the policy successfully aligns unseen fabrics to desired target states.
-Depth images with predicted mesh enable robust wrinkle feature identification and accurate alignment error estimation between current and target states.
-Combined with real-time visual feedback, the policy converges across diverse fabric configurations, showing zero-shot generalization to various fabric types and sizes.
+The results show that the policy, trained solely on the baseline fabric, successfully aligns~(\pr{2}) unseen fabric types and scales to desired user-specified target states~(\pr{1}) without retraining.
+Although alignment accuracy moderately degrades relative to the baseline, the policy maintains functional performance across all tested configurations.
+Depth images with predicted mesh enable robust wrinkle features~(\pr{3}) and accurate alignment error estimation between current and target states.
+Combined with real-time visual feedback, the policy consistently converges across diverse fabric initial states and user-specified target states, indicating strong generalization to varying fabric types and scales.